cephard/NovaMed-Solutions/README.md

 ### Month-over-month comparison
 On average, February has consistently shown the lowest profit and revenue, experiencing a `-93.33%` decline from January.
 Sales gradually improved until May and remained consistent throughout the year, with only a slight dip in August.

-- **Main insight 1.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-- **Main insight 2.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-- **Main insight 3.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-- **Main insight 4.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

 [Visualization specific to category 1]